-Risk Tolerance: Some volatility of principal is acceptable in order to obtain additional income but sufficient liquidity must be maintained with at least twenty percent invested in maturities extending not more than one year at the time of purchase and the balance invested in maturities extending not more than two years at the time of purchase, unless the Board specifically approves an investment with maturities extending beyond two years at the time of purchase.
+Risk Tolerance: Some volatility of principal is acceptable in order to obtain additional income.
+Volatility of principal is defined as 'by selling an individual security that would cause a realization of an accounting loss on the security.'
+Sufficient liquidity must be maintained with at least twenty percent invested in maturities extending not more than one year at the time of purchase and the balance invested in maturities extending not more than three years at the time of purchase, unless the Board specifically approves an investment with maturities extending beyond three years at the time of purchase.

-Rate of Return: The rate of return for the portion allocated for contingencies and emergencies must be equal or greater than the six month U.S. Treasury Bill.
+Rate of Return: The rate of return for the portion allocated for contingencies and emergencies must be equal or greater than the six months U.S. Treasury Bill.
 The rate of return of the remaining portion of the portfolio should equal or exceed the return on an index of government securities with an equal duration measured over a complete market cycle.